tbird20d/labcontrol/README.md

-LabControl is a system for controling elements of an autmoated testing lab.
+LabControl is a system for controling elements of an automated testing lab.
 This is sometimes referred to a board farm.

 LabControl consists of two main elements: